 Watch this video from IBM's Introduction to Artificial Intelligence (AI) course to learn more about these categories:

-From there, there are four main types of AI as defined by Arend Hintze, researcher and professor of integrative biology at Michigan State University [1].
+There are four main types of AI as defined by Arend Hintze, researcher and professor of integrative biology at Michigan State University [1].
 They are as follows:

-Reactive machines are AI systems that have no memory and are task specific, meaning that an input always delivers the same output.
+Reactive machines are AI systems that have no memory and are task-specific, meaning that an input always delivers the same output.
 Machine learning models tend to be reactive machines because they take customer data, such as purchase or search history, and use it to deliver recommendations to the same customers.

 This type of AI is reactive.
-It performs “super” AI, because the average human would not be able to process huge amounts of data such as a customer’s entire Netflix history and feedback customized recommendations.
+It performs “super” AI because the average human would not be able to process huge amounts of data, such as a customer’s entire Netflix history and feedback customized recommendations.
 Reactive AI, for the most part, is reliable and works well in inventions like self-driving cars.
 It doesn’t have the ability to predict future outcomes unless it has been fed the appropriate information.

 Compare this to our human lives, where most of our actions are not reactive because we don’t have all the information we need to react upon, but we have the capability to remember and learn.
 Based on those successes or failures, we may act differently in the future if faced with a similar situation.